ainnesgold/kbay_halos_2024/README.md

 #All data are in csv files in the data folder

-#field_data_analysis.R contains all the statistical models and creates field data figures (Figures 4, S1, S2)
+#field_data_analysis.R contains all the statistical models and creates field data figures (Figures 4, S2, S3)

-#Model_Figures.R creates the modeling figures (Figure 3, 5, S3)
+#Model_Figures.R creates the modeling figures (Figure 3, 5, S4)

-#Simulated_Sampling.R creates the simulated sampling figure (Figure 6, S4)
+#Simulated_Sampling.R creates the simulated sampling figure (Figure 6, S5)

+#Simulated_Sampling.alt_parameters.R creates Figure S6

 #reef_distances.R has the calculations for the two versions of Clark Evans R